fflorezz/fflorezz/README.md

 <h1>Hi there!!!</h1>
 <p>I am a frontend developer and visual artist.</p>
-<p>I really enjoy working on projects where I can share my passion for creating meaningful <br>visual experiences.</p>
+<p>I really enjoy working on projects where I can share my passion for creating meaningful visual experiences.</p>